Stamford Restraining Order Lawyer

 To file an application for relief from abuse, a person must be a family member, an intimate partner, or a roommate of the person who is threatening to physically harm the accuser in some way.
 Anyone can file an application for a civil restraining order.
 There is no relationship requirement but a person must be stalked, harassed, or abused in some way by another person.

-Ex Parte Restraining Orders
+Ex Parte Restraining Orders in Stamford

 An ex parte restraining order can be issued without prior notice to the abuser and without the abuser present in court.
 The ex parte order is a temporary order that goes into effect the day it is signed by the judge.
 A hearing is scheduled by the judge within 14 days.
-At the hearing, the judge decides if the restraining order should be extended.
+At the hearing, the judge decides if the arrangement should be extended.

 If the judge grants the temporary restraining order, it lasts until the full court hearing for the permanent order which must take place within 14 days.
 However, if a person includes in their application that the abuser has a permanent or eligibility certificate to carry a pistol, the hearing must take place within seven days.
 If the hearing is postponed, the order can be extended until the hearing takes place.
 A Stamford attorney could help someone deal with an ex parte restraining order.

 It is important to have a Stamford restraining order lawyer on your side who knows the criminal aspects and the civil aspect of the law.
 The lawyer can prepare you for each step of the case, explain your rights, and all of the potential applications you face.
-Violating Stamford restraining orders can impact your criminal case, but a qualified domestic violence attorney can work to protect your rights, and can try to mitigate the consequences that you may face.
+Violating court orders can impact your criminal case, but a qualified domestic violence attorney can work to protect your rights, and can try to mitigate the consequences that you may face.